 The company formation costs of a business in Cyprus are as follows:

-the company registration fee imposed by the Cyprus Companies Registrar is 205 EUR, however, 0.6% of the share capital must also be paid;
+the company registration fee imposed by the Cyprus Companies Registrar is 650 EUR;

-the virtual office cost is set at approximately 100 EUR per month with us and it represents one of the cheapest and fastest solutions for a registered office in this country;
+the registered address is set at approximately 350 EUR per year with us and it represents one of the cheapest and fastest solutions for a registered office in this country;

 the minimum share capital of a private limited liability company in Cyprus is set at 1 EUR, however, the investor chooses the amount of money necessary for the business;

 the company registration cost of our local specialists is 600 EUR and it is one of the lowest setup fees in Cyprus;

 the accounting fees imposed by our local accountants start at around 100 EUR/month and depend on the services sought by clients.

 Businessmen interested in starting a business in Cyprus